San Francisco Silent Film Festival

 General Support Proposal Information

-• A description of the organization’s artistic plans between November 15, 2024 and October 15, 2025.
+• A description of the organization’s artistic projects between May 15, 2025 and April 15, 2026.
 Please note that the strength of the artistic projects planned during the period will be a key consideration in the evaluation of your proposal.
 (Up to 3,500 characters.)

 • Optional: A brief description of the organization’s community outreach and other programming plans during the same period, if any.
 (Up to 3,500 characters.)